 Get your feature requests in the next RB update

-Idea Collaborator in our customer portal gives you a forum
+Your forum in our customer portal

 Idea Collaborator is available to our clients through our portal site.
 Sign in with your user name and password, post a request and vote on existing feature requests you’d like to use too.
 The more votes an individual feature gets, the more likely you will see it in our products.